carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 #### Using Git and GitHub

 Git is a version control ystem that helps you keep track of the entire history of projects that you are working on and facilitates collaboration on projects.
 GitHub is a web-based service for version control and online collaboration.
-It is a hosting service for Git Repositories.
+It is a hosting service for Git repositories, and is a handy platform for backup of software code and files.
 GitHub acts as a social networking site for software developers where they can manage projects and build their portfolio.
 To get started, you will need to create a GitHub account on the sign up page https://github.com/

-Let's have a look at useful Git command options:
+Let's have a look at the Git command help option:

 ~~~
 git --help